poliver24/CV/README.md

 - Web development with Ruby, Python, CSS, HTML, JavaScript
 - Frameworks such as Rails, JQuery
 - Testing frameworks such as RSpec, Jasmine
 - Database integration using Postgres, SQLite

-##### PROJECTS
-**SPACE-TRASH**
-A Group Research Project into the threat of space debris, including orbital prediction machine learning models using TensorFlow and 3D Visualisations using CesiumJS.

-**ACEBOOK**
-A Group Project on our take of the populat social networking site, Facebook.
-Built using Ruby on Rails and Active Record.

-**THERMOSTAT-JS**
-A Solo Project, a beautiful front-end interpretation of a modern thermostat interface as a single page JavaScript website.

 #### Coventry University (September 2015 to June 2018)